-- Additional drilling to improve the robustness of the geological model and upgrade the substantial component of Inferred Resources to Indicated or Measured Resources - Management of high arsenic grades and arsenic byproducts, both from an economic and an environmental point of view. - Availability of reliable and convenient power and water sources. - Identification of TMF locations for the substantial projected LOM shortfall in tailings dam capacity. - Acquisition of the land required for TMF locations. - Social license.
+- Additional drilling to improve the robustness of the geological model and upgrade the substantial component of Inferred Resources to Indicated or Measured Resources. - Management of high arsenic grades and arsenic by-products, both from an economic and an environmental point of view. - Availability of reliable and convenient power and water sources. - Identification of TMF locations for the substantial projected LOM shortfall in tailings dam capacity. - Acquisition of the land required for TMF locations. - Social license.
 The initiation of systematic social and environmental assessment of the water access, infrastructure and tailings disposal assumptions contained in the study is required.
 Continued development of good relationships with the local stakeholders, particularly with the nearby communities is required.

-26 RECOMMENDATIONS
+26 Recommendations

-- 1. Advance the Project to a Pre-Feasibility level. - 2.
-Initiate formal discussions with the relevant Mexican government agencies to investigate the feasibility of the proposed TMF solution outlined in this study. - 3.
-Initiate formal discussions with the relevant Mexican government agencies to investigate a reliable power supply for the power consumption levels outlined in this study. - 4.
-Strengthen Company involvement with local communities and initiate conversation with the relevant stakeholders regarding the extension and considerations of the project.
-Particularly relevant is the community engagement respect the project's water and land uses. - 5.
-Initiate environmental and social baseline studies.
+- 1 Advance the Project to a Pre-Feasibility level. - 2 Initiate formal discussions with the relevant Mexican government agencies to investigate the feasibility of the proposed TMF solution outlined in this study. - 3 In the next study phase, evaluate alternative options to TMF construction including dry stacking.
+The cost of this trade-off study is included in the Pre-Feasibility study cost. - 4 Initiate formal discussions with the relevant Mexican government agencies to investigate a reliable power supply for the power consumption levels outlined in this study. - 5 Strengthen Company involvement with local communities and initiate conversation with the relevant stakeholders regarding the extension and considerations of the project.
+Particularly relevant is the community engagement respect the project's water and land uses. - 6 Initiate environmental and social baseline studies.
 On the environmental side, include the potential for contamination by arsenic from waste dumps and stockpiles from the earliest evaluation stages.
-See Table 26.1 for cost estimate. - 6.
-In the next mine planning exercise, investigate options to deplete West Hill pit earlier to provide an opportunity for backfilling the pit with tailings or waste material.
-For costing purposes, it is included in the PFS. - 7.
-Initiate a program investigating the geo-metallurgical variability across the deposits to develop a geo-metallurgical map and appropriate geo-metallurgical domains.
-See Table 26.1 for cost estimate. - 8.
-Investigate options to improve precious metals recovery, especially gold in West Hill sulphides.
-See Table 26.1 for cost estimate. - 9.
-Undertake a trade-off study on the use of high pressure grinding rolls (HPGR).
-See Table 26.1 for cost estimate. - 10.
-Carry out concentrate roaster testwork and associated preliminary design studies.
-See Table 26.1. - 11.
-With respect to pit wall planning: - e.
-Undertake a geotechnical drilling program using orientated, NQ3 or HQ3 diamond drill core. - f.
-Develop a geotechnical and structural model at pit scale to help with the modelling of the pit wall stability. - g.
-Conduct a hydrogeological study to assess the presence, nature, and depth of the water table, and how this may be affected by mining. - h.
-Undertake an assessment of the rock mass strength and carry out a slope stability analysis at bench, inter-ramp and overall scale to assess the slope parameters for each pit.
+See Table 26.1 for cost estimate. - 7 In the next mine planning exercise, investigate options to deplete West Hill pit earlier to provide an opportunity for backfilling the pit with tailings or waste material.
+The cost of this trade-off study is included in the Pre-Feasibility study cost. - 8 In the next mine planning exercise, use modern open pit mine planning software to investigate a more optimum way of defining pushbacks based on value and arsenic content.
+The cost of this trade-off study is included in the Pre-Feasibility study cost. - 9 Initiate a program investigating the geo-metallurgical variability across the deposits to develop a geo-metallurgical map and appropriate geo-metallurgical domains.
+See Table 26.1 for cost estimate. - 10 Investigate options to improve precious metals recovery, especially gold in West Hill sulphides.
+See Table 26.1 for cost estimate. - 11 Undertake a trade-off study on the use of high pressure grinding rolls (HPGR).
+See Table 26.1 for cost estimate. - 12 Carry out concentrate roaster testwork and associated preliminary design studies.
+See Table 26.1. - 13 With respect to pit wall planning: - Undertake a geotechnical drilling program using orientated, NQ3 or HQ3 diamond drill core. - Develop a geotechnical and structural model at pit scale to help with the modelling of the pit wall stability. - Conduct a hydrogeological study to assess the presence, nature, and depth of the water table, and how this may be affected by mining. - Undertake an assessment of the rock mass strength and carry out a slope stability analysis at bench, inter-ramp and overall scale to assess the slope parameters for each pit.

-Activity Cost Estimate (C\$m)
+Activity Cost estimate (US\$M)

-Pre-Feasibility study 1.0
+Pre-Feasibility study 1.5

 Additional drilling to upgrade Resources + first Geomechanic studies 2.9

 Environmental and social baseline studies 1.1

-Geo-metallurgical investigations 0.8
+Geo-metallurgical investigations, including improving gold recovery 0.8

 HPGR Testing 0.1

 Concentrate Roasting testwork 0.2